Have you or your former spouse experienced a change in your financial circumstances? Does this affect your support or custody obligations?

 - Increased or decreased parenting time

-Which Judgements Can Be Modified?
+Which Judgments Can Be Modified?

 If a spouse relocates or faces changes in their availability, this can affect their current parenting time arrangement.
 Changes can be sought to address scheduling conflicts and other circumstances.